Robot Wars (film): Release

 Robot Wars was originally released on VHS by Paramount Home Video.
 It made its DVD debut in the 2007 box set Full Moon Classics: Volume Two.
 The film was also featured in the limited edition box set Full Moon Features: The Archive Collection, a 20th anniversary collection which featured 18 of Full Moon's most popular films.
 The film was released on DVD again by Shout!
 Factory on June 14, 2011, as a double feature DVD with Crash and Burn.
 The film was released on Blu-ray by Full Moon Features on December 15, 2017.
+The film was occasionally marketed in some countries as a sequel to Robot Jox, but is unrelated.

 After Santo in the Treasure of Dracula, Robot Wars appeared as the second episode of the thirteenth season of Mystery Science Theater 3000.